AppleGreen Cottage

 Join the FREE 7-part email course and make 6 beautiful items for your home!
 You'll love it!

-There are several ways to hang a quilt in your home, let me list a few of the most popular options to hang a quilt:
+There are several ways to hang a quilt in your home, let me first list the 2 most popular options to hang a quilt:

 1 - Make a Quilt Hanging Sleeve